jcbhmr/jcbhmr.com/_posts/2024-04-21-cannot-take-address-of-value-go.md

 ---
 layout: post
-title: Fix "cannot take address of <value>" in Go
+title: Fix "cannot take address of {value}" in Go
 redirect_from: /blog/cannot-take-address-of-value-go
 ---